ryantd42/NY-Legislative-Git/2023/A6736A-2023/bill.md

   May 8, 2023
   ___________

- Introduced  by M. of A. MAGNARELLI, LUPARDO -- read once and referred to the Committee on Governmental Employees
+ Introduced  by  M. of A. MAGNARELLI, LUPARDO, STIRPE, BURDICK, SEAWRIGHT -- read once and referred to the Committee on  Governmental  Employees --  recommitted  to the Committee on Governmental Employees in accord- ance with Assembly Rule  3,  sec.
+2  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

  AN ACT to amend the civil service law, in relation to authorizing munic- ipal and/or authority owned or operated airports to hire  and  promote employees on a permanent basis

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 65 of the civil service law is amended by adding  a new subdivision 7 to read as follows:
+Section 65 of the civil service law is amended by adding  a new subdivision 5 to read as follows:
-  7. MUNICIPAL OWNED AND/OR OPERATED AIRPORTS.
+  5. MUNICIPAL OWNED AND/OR OPERATED AIRPORTS.
 NOTWITHSTANDING ANY LAW, RULE  OR  REGULATION  TO THE CONTRARY, MUNICIPALLY OWNED AND/OR OPERATED AIRPORTS INCLUDING THOSE AIRPORTS OWNED AND/OR OPERATED BY  A  NEW  YORK PUBLIC  AUTHORITY MAY: (A) APPOINT OR PROMOTE TO A PERMANENT POSITION IN